truzo/tomango-2018/site/content/thinks/PWA-for-lewes-bonfire-organising-pandemonium.md

 ## Design process

 With the wireframes and flowcharts I was able to tackle the overall design of the Lewes Bonfire PWA.

 Having been to Lewes Bonfire many times as a kid, I already had some ideas in mind for the overall style I wanted to go for.

 It would consist of three colours; the bright red light of flares, the yellow flames of the huge bonfires, and the black of the night sky.

 ![](images/blog/Lewes-Bonfire-colours.png)

-For the font, I settled on [Graphik](https://commercialtype.com/catalog/graphik/graphik) – a clear and easy to read sans-serif typeface that’s one of my favourites – and three weights.
+For the typeface, I settled on [Graphik](https://commercialtype.com/catalog/graphik/graphik) – a clear and easy to read sans-serif font that’s one of my favourites – and three weights.

 Being such an impressive visual spectacle, I was keen to get some excellent images of the event to use in the PWA.
 I spent some time looking for them and eventually found some really good images on Flickr by photographer [James
 Lenney](https://www.flickr.com/photos/100974792@N07/albums/72157688997958144).